-9. Senior Citizens (Tex.
+- 9. Senior Citizens (Tex.
 Ed.
-Code § 54.210 (b) & (c))

-The governing board of a state-supported institution of higher education may allow senior citizens (persons 65 years of age or older) to audit or enroll in up to six credit hours in any course(s) offered by the institution without the payment of tuition, if space is available.

-10. Students in Foster or Other Residential Care (Tex.
+Code § 54.210 (b) & (c)) The governing board of a state-supported institution of higher education may allow senior citizens - The governing board of a state-supported institution of higher education may allow senior citizens (persons 65 years of age or older) to audit or enroll in up to six credit hours in any course(s) offered by the institution without the payment of tuition, if space is available. - 10.
+Students in Foster or Other Residential Care (Tex.
 Ed.
 Code § 54.211)

 Students who were in foster care or other residential care under the conservatorship of the Department of Protective and Regulatory Services on or after the day preceding their 18th birthday; the day of the student's 14th birthday, if the student was also eligible for adoption on or after that day; or the day the student graduated from high school or received the equivalent of a high school degree; may be eligible to have tuition and fees waived.
 To receive the exemption, an otherwise eligible student must enroll in an institution of higher education not later than the third anniversary of the date (1) The student was discharged from the foster or other residential care, or (2) graduated from high school or received the GED, or (3) became 21 years of age.
-Eligible students should be able to provide documentation from the Department of Protective and Regulatory Services which certifies their eligibility for the tuition and fee exemption.

-11. Transfers for Economic Development (Tex.
+Eligible students should be able to provide documentation from the Department of Protective and Regulatory Services which certifies their eligibility for the tuition and fee exemption. - 11.
+Transfers for Economic Development (Tex.
 Ed.
 Code § 54.052 (h))